 Blue bin - glass recycling

-• Only glass bottles and jars go in the blue bin.
+Only glass bottles and jars used for food and drink go in the blue bin.

-Put other types of glass, like windows, drinking glasses, lightbulbs, perfume and moisturiser bottles, mirror, heatproof (e.g. Pyrex) in the rubbish bin.
+Put other types of glass, like windows, drinking glasses, lightbulbs, perfume and moisturiser bottles, mirror, heatproof (e.g. Pyrex) and ceramics in the red rubbish bin.

 Glass recycling is very sensitive to contamination.